Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 From the Atlassian Marketplace

-- Display and search for Saleforce data from Confluence using the Salesforce & Confluence Cloud Connector
+Display and search for Salesforce data from Confluence using the Salesforce & Confluence Cloud Connector